rqreyes/steezy/README.md

 AUTHENTICATION
 As a user:
 - [ ] I want to navigate to the /signup route to sign up with an email and a password
-  - [ ] I want my email to be unique to me when I sign up
+  - [ ] I want my email to be unique to me when I sign up.
+If a user already has the email I specified I should return to the signup page with some indication of an error
 - [ ] I want to navigate to the /login route to login to my account with my email and password
-  - [ ] I want the login page to show me an error if my login information is incorrect
+  - [ ] I want the login page to show me some indication of an error if my login information is incorrect
+  - [ ] I want the login page to have a link to the /signup page if I do not already have an account
-- [ ] I want to logout of my account
+- [ ] I want to be able to logout of my account

 CLASSES INDEX
-As a user:
+As an unauthenticated user:
-- [ ] I want to navigate to the /classes route to see what classes are available
+- [ ] I want to navigate to the /classes route to see what classes are available. (/classes will act as the homepage)
-  - [ ] I want to see a loading state when I fetch classes
+- [ ] I want to see a login button indicating that I am not authenticated
+- [ ] I want to be redirected to the login page if I try to view one of the classes by clicking on the thumbnail

+  when I am viewing or searching the available classes
   - [ ] I want to see the first 9 classes available, with the ability to paginate (9 classes per page)
   - [ ] I want to see the title of the class, the instructor, the level, the class thumbnail, and the song used in the class
   - [ ] I want to search the entire catalog of classes.
 I want to search by title, instructor, level, or song
     - [ ] I want to search without worrying about case sensitivity
     - [ ] I want my search results to show partial results e.g. searching "Anne" will return "Leanne" and "Anne"
   - [ ] I want my search results to be indexed 9 classes at a time

+As an authenticated user:
+- [ ] I want to navigate to the /classes route to see what classes are available. (/classes will act as the homepage)
+  - [ ] I want /classes to be my homepage
+  - [ ] I want to see a loading state when I fetch classes
 - [ ] I want to enter the class player when I click on a class thumbnail

+  when I am viewing or searching the available classes
+  - [ ] I want the search functionality to mirror the unauthenticated user flow

 CLASS PAGE
-As a user:
+As an authenticated user:
 - [ ] I want to navigate to the /classes/{ID} route for each class
-- [ ] I want the class to begin playing when I am arrive on the page
 - [ ] I want to play the video
 - [ ] I want to pause the video
 - [ ] I want to see a timestamp of how many seconds I have elapsed in the video